• Blog

 Interaction risks

 Clinicians usually avoid combining minocycline and isotretinoin.
-The combination may raise the risk of increased pressure inside the skull.
-Drug references flag this as a serious interaction.
+The combination may increase the risk of elevated intracranial pressure.
+Drug references indicate a serious interaction.

 When switching between them, spacing matters.
 New headaches, vision changes, or nausea need prompt review.
 Coordination with a prescriber is essential.